Saravananmoorthy/dchq-docker-java-solr-mongo-cassandra-example/readme.md

-A Step by Step Guide for Deploying & Managing a Java Application on Docker-based WebSphere, JBoss, Tomcat and Jetty Application Servers
+A Step by Step Guide for Deploying & Managing a Docker-based Java Application with Solr on Mongo, Cassandra, MySQL and Oracle
 =======================================================================================================================================